Doug2019/Doug2019-git-training/README.md

     - only type this once, do not 'nest' your repositories
 - 'git status': tells you what is going on
 *this* is italic, and **this is bold**
+    -'git commit -m "message"': willl allow you to write a commit message in single line